Best Books For Children; The Power of Reading © 2014

 Children ask (subconsciously) ‘Who do I want to be like?
 Why am I feeling this?’
 Stories give a frame of reference by which to measure experiences.
 In The Child That Books Built, Francis Spufford describes how books change us: ‘There are times when a particular book dropped into our minds when they were exactly ready for it, like a saturated solution, and suddenly we were changed.’

 Eg. The brilliant children’s novel The Daydreamer by Ian MacEwan.
 A boy’s imagination helps him deal with bullying, burglars, and fear of growing up.

 At their best, they (books) expand horizons and instill in children a sense of the wonderful complexity of life Michele Landsberg.

 Reading helps us imagine.
 TV, movies and computers offer ready-made imagery (from someone else’s imagination) and are less likely to engage deeper thinking.
 Eg. The fantasy novel Silverwing, by Kenneth Oppel, is so convincing you almost believe there’s a society of intelligent bats with their own religion, music and language.
 A rich imagination can also enrich the real world.

 Children do not despise real woods because they have read of enchanted woods; the reading makes all woods a little enchanted.
 C.S.Lewis

-Good books are a gateway to unique experiences: visit a parallel world (Narnia); play a living board-game (Jumanji); or befriend a monster (Shrek, the picture book!).
+Good books are a gateway to unique experiences: a parallel world (Narnia); a living board-game (Jumanji); a friendly monster (Shrek, the picture book not the movie).